Caroline Desrochers: Political career

 In the 2021 federal election, Desrochers ran as the Liberal candidate in the riding of La Prairie.
 She was defeated by Bloc Québécois incumbent Alain Therrien.

-On April 1, 2025, she was named the Liberal candidate for Trois-Rivières.
-Later that month, she was elected to the House of Commons, unseating Bloc Quebecois incumbent René Villemure.
+On April 1, 2025, Desrochers was named the Liberal candidate for Trois-Rivières.
+Later that month, she was elected to the House of Commons, unseating Bloc Québécois incumbent René Villemure.
 Her victory marked the first Liberal win in the riding since 1984 and the first time since 1993 that Trois-Rivières was represented by a member of the governing party.

+On June 5, 2025, Desrochers was appointed Parliamentary Secretary to the Minister of Housing and Infrastructure by the Prime Minister of Canada.
+On June 13, 2025, Desrochers was named a member of the Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities (HUMA).

+During the 45th Parliament, Desrochers was also appointed to six parliamentary associations and interparliamentary groups: the Canada–Europe Parliamentary Association, the Canadian NATO Parliamentary Association, the Canadian Branch of the Assemblée parlementaire de la Francophonie, the Canada–United States Inter-Parliamentary Group, the Canadian Section of ParlAmericas, and the Canadian Delegation to the Organization for Security and Co-operation in Europe Parliamentary Assembly.

 Personal life

 Desrochers and her husband, Danny Myint, have two children.